What is the relationship and difference between IC32 and EN50?

 Best Answer

-Maximillian G. Kon answered 1 week ago
+Maximillian G. Kon Staff answered 1 month ago

 IC32 has been created by ISA to help the industry in a way that the participants understand the fundamentals of the ISA/IEC-62443 series of standards.
 How the series is structured and organized explains the different models and concepts, deepening into the requirements.
 It also provides a mechanism to certify that the participants have gained valuable knowledge.
 It does not certify experience.